Interactive Brokers Review 2026: Pros & Cons

 In April 2023, IB had over 7 billion USD above the regulatory capital they needed.
 The company invests mostly in the short term to ensure it has enough money to cover issues in the short term.
 So, IB’s money is not locked when it needs to be available.

 Overall, Interactive Brokers’ financials are good.
-The company has not been showing any sign of financial troubles.
+The company has not shown any signs of financial trouble.

 Protections

-Again, your protection with IB depends on where you are domiciled.
-The SIPC will protect US Investors.
-SIPC protects your assets up to 500K USD.
-On the other hand, SIPC will only protect your cash up to 250K USD.
+The SIPC will protect US investors.
+It protects your assets up to 500K USD, but it will only protect your cash up to 250K USD.
+And since Swiss investors are protected like US customers, we also get SIPC protection!

-If you want to learn more, I have an entire article about broker bankruptcy.
+If you would like to learn more, I have an entire article about Interactive Brokers safety.

 Technical security